pmalmgren/petermalmgren.com/content/rc-batch-day-2.md

 When we looked at the `call/cc` with explicit continuations, we saw that `call/cc` captures the continuation, or code which is one level above itself, and passes that into the function that it takes as an argument.

-One use for capturting the continuation is the ability to break out of deeply nested expressions, i.e. recursive function calls, without having to return from each one.
+One use for capturing the continuation is the ability to break out of deeply nested expressions, i.e. recursive function calls, without having to return from each one.
 Consider the function `divide-by-each`, which takes a list of numbers and a single number. `divide-by-each` constructs a new list where the provided argument is divided by each element in the list.

 Let's write the version without `call/cc`.